There are two mechanisms that can cause a solid white coat in dogs.

 All of these dogs can only express phaeomelanin in their coat.

-The only difference is that the color intensity in these lighter dogs has been turned way down so the pigment gets pale to the point it looks white.
+The only difference is that the color intensity of phaeomelanin in these lighter dogs has been bred way down so that their pigment got so pale that it looks white.

 Red intensity is controlled by multiple genes, not all of them well understood.

-By default, phaeomelanin is the yellow or red pigment.
+By default, phaeomelanin is a yellow or red pigment.

 But there are modifiers at play that can change an individual dog’s phaeomelanin color on a scale from a rich red or yellow to a pale cream or even white.